Time-Sensitive Networking: IEEE 802.1AS Timing and Synchronization for Time-Sensitive Applications

 IEEE 802.1AS-2011 defines the Generalized Precision Time Protocol (gPTP) profile which, like all profiles of IEEE 1588, selects among the options of 1588, but also generalizes the architecture to allow PTP to apply beyond wired Ethernet networks.

 To account for data path delays, the gPTP protocol measures the frame residence time within each bridge (the time required for receiving, processing, queuing and transmission of timing information from the ingress to egress ports), and the link latency of each hop (a propagation delay between two adjacent bridges).
-These calculated delays are then referenced to the GrandMaster (GM) clock in a bridge elected by the Best Master Clock Algorithm, a clock spanning tree protocol to which all from Clock Master (CM) and endpoint devices attempt to synchronize.
+These calculated delays are then referenced to the GrandMaster (GM) clock in a bridge elected by the Best Master Clock Algorithm, a clock Spanning Tree Protocol to which all Clock Master (CM) and endpoint devices attempt to synchronize.
 Any device which does not synchronize to timing messages is outside of the timing domain boundaries (Figure 2).

 Synchronization accuracy depends on precise measurements of link delay and frame residence time.
 802.1AS uses 'logical syntonization', where a ratio between local clock and GM clock frequencies is used to calculate synchronized time, and a ratio between local and GM clock frequencies to calculate propagation delay.

 IEEE802.1AS-2020 introduces improved time measurement accuracy and support for multiple time domains for redundancy.